Background of the Battle of Marks’ Mills

 After foraging (and plundering) the countryside west of Camden, Williams’ Union deployment regrouped near White Oak Creek on the evening of April 17.
 The next morning, 500 additional cavalry and infantrymen joined them.

 Meanwhile, roughly 3,600 Confederate cavalrymen commanded by Brigadier General John S. Marmaduke seized the Camden-Washington Road near the small town of Poison Spring, cutting off the Federals’ return to Camden.
-When Williams encountered the Rebels blocking his return path to Camden, he formed a defense around his wagon train.
+When Williams encountered the Confederates blocking his return path to Camden, he formed a defense around his wagon train.
 Three Confederate assaults broke the Federal lines and forced Williams’ entire command to retreat.

 The Confederates briefly pursued the fleeing Yankees into the surrounding swamps before turning their attention to the wounded and captured members of the 1st Kansas Colored regiment.
 Some Texans and Choctaw Indians in Marmaduke’s command mercilessly shot, bayoneted, and scalped the defenseless wounded and captive black soldiers.
 The black survivors of the massacre vowed to never again be taken alive by Confederate soldiers.
 For the rest of the war, the battle cry of black soldiers in the Trans-Mississippi theater became “Remember Poison Springs!”